146 Years Ago

 Wilhara answered with another curtsy.
 “All was quiet.”

 “Thank you for staying here, darling.
 I know you don’t like being left alone,” Devikra said to the girl, dropping her voice low.
-Egil looked away, not sure if he was supposed to hear.
+Egil looked away, not sure he was supposed to hear.

 Inside was wide and open, lit dimly by a smattering of candles spaced throughout.
 Several sofas turned to face each other, all covered in pillows of varying sizes.
 It was surprisingly warm, Egil noted, despite there being no fireplace, and some sort of perfume hung heavy in the air.